 It can be a bit confusing trying to learn all the rules and customs regarding vaping at different places.

-To help guide you ensure the best possible experience, we’ve put together a quick summary of do’s and don’ts for a smooth vaping experience, wherever you go.
+To help guide you ensure the best possible vape to quit experience, we’ve put together a quick summary of do’s and don’ts for a smooth vaping experience, wherever you go.

 Read your instruction manual

 Like any electronic, your Vuse device comes with a set of instruction for use.
 Following these instructions will help you to enjoy an optimal vaping experience.
 You can find the Vuse ePen and the Vuse ePod instructions in our Frequently Asked Questions.

 Every country has different vaping laws and customs, so before you leave, we do recommend that you conduct some research to learn about your host country’s vaping laws to abide by.
 It is worth noting that vaping is completely banned in some countries, so best to do your homework.